bunyk/blog/content/posts/testcontainers_go.md

 I though that similar thing is impossible in Go where it's not common to use ORM.
 Until my teammate with Java background introduced [`testcontainers`](https://golang.testcontainers.org/) library to our projects.
 Here is a [post about testcontainers for Java devs on engineering blog of my company](https://engineering.zalando.com/posts/2021/02/integration-tests-with-testcontainers.html).

-Now let's see how to write automated tests that verify the correct end to end behavior of an app, by creating a Postgres DB in a container.
+Now let's see how to write automated tests that verify the correct end to end behavior of an app, by creating a PostgreSQL DB in a container.

 <!--more-->

 ## Example service
 Let's imagine that we are building the rating service.
-It stores products (or restaurants, blog articles, StackOverflow comments, whatever).
+It stores products (or restaurants, blog articles, Stack Overflow comments, whatever).
 And users leave feedback in a form of a like or dislike.
 It will have following, simplified API:

 - `POST /products {name: 'Go'}` - creates a new product with given name
 - `GET /products` returns products ordered by rating `[{id: 1, name: 'postgres' likes: 20, dislikes: 0}, {id: 2, name: 'MariaDB' likes: 15, dislikes: 6}, ...]`